-Trump supporters storm U.S. Capitol, with one woman shot and tear gas fired
+Trump supporters storm U.S. Capitol, with one woman killed and tear gas fired

+The violent scene — much of it incited by the president’s incendiary language — was like no other in modern American history, bringing to a sudden halt the congressional certification of Joe Biden’s electoral victory.

-With poles bearing blue Trump flags, the mob bashed through Capitol doors and windows, forcing their way past police officers unprepared for the onslaught.
-Lawmakers were evacuated shortly before an armed standoff at the House doors.
-At least one person, a woman, was shot and rushed to an ambulance outside the building.
-Cannisters of tear gas were fired across the rotunda’s white marble floor, and on the steps outside the building, rioters flew Confederate flags.
+With poles bearing blue Trump flags, a mob that would eventually grow into the thousands bashed through Capitol doors and windows, forcing their way past police officers unprepared for the onslaught.
+Lawmakers were evacuated shortly before an armed standoff at the House chamber’s entrance.
+The woman who was shot was rushed to an ambulance, police said, and later died.
+Canisters of tear gas were fired across the Rotunda’s white marble floor, and on the steps outside the building, rioters flew Confederate flags.

 “USA!
 USA!” chanted the would-be saboteurs of a 244-year-old democracy.

-The Senate halted its proceedings, and the House doors were closed.
-In a notification, U.S. Capitol Police said no entry or exit was permitted in the buildings as they struggled to regain control.
+The Senate stopped its proceedings, and the House doors were closed.
+In a notification, U.S. Capitol Police said no one would be allowed to come or go from the building as they struggled to regain control.
 “Stay away from exterior windows, doors.
 If outside, seek cover,” police warned.

 All 1,100 members of the D.C.
-National Guard were activated, and Mayor Muriel Bowser (D) imposed a citywide curfew.
+National Guard were activated, and Mayor Muriel E. Bowser (D) imposed a citywide curfew.
 From 6 p.m.
 Wednesday to 6 a.m.
-Thursday, Bowser said no one other than essential personnel would be allowed outdoors in the city.
+Thursday, Bowser said, no one other than essential personnel would be allowed outdoors in the city.

 The mob had arrived hours earlier, charging past the metal barricades on the property’s outer edge.
 Hundreds, then thousands followed them.
-Some scaled the Capitol’s walls to reach the entrances; others climbed over one another.
+Some scaled the Capitol’s walls to reach entrances; others climbed over one another.

-On the building’s east side, police initially pushed the pro-Trump demonstrators back, but were soon overpowered and fell back to the foot of the main steps.
-Within a half hour, fights broke out again, and police retreated to the top of the steps as screaming Trump supporters surged closer.
-After the police perimeters were breached, the elated crowd began to sing the National Anthem.
+On the building’s east side, police initially pushed the pro-Trump demonstrators back but soon gave up and fell back to the foot of the main steps.
+Within a half-hour, fights broke out again, and police retreated to the top of the stairs as screaming Trump supporters surged closer.
+After police perimeters were breached, the elated crowd began to sing the national anthem.

-For an hour, they banged on the doors, chanting “Let us in!
+For an hour, they banged on the doors, chanting, “Let us in!
 Let us in!”
 Police inside fired pepper balls and smoke bombs into the crowd but failed to turn them away.
 After each volley, the rioters, who were mostly White men, would cluster around the doors again, yelling, arguing, pledging revolution.

+Sometime after 2:10 p.m., a man used a clear plastic riot shield to break through the windows on a first floor to the south side of the building, then hopped in with a few others.
+Once inside, police suspect, rioters opened doors to let in more of their compatriots.

+A police officer yelled from a higher stairway at the intruders, ordering them to stop, but when they didn’t, the officer fired at a man coming at him, two law enforcement officials said.
+Amid shouts and people rushing to get away from the sound of gunfire, rioters saw a woman in their group collapse.
+Police believe she was unarmed, a law enforcement official said, but the officer who shot her did not know that.
+Capitol Police had already been warned by D.C. police that many in the crowds were secretly carrying weapons.

 “MURDER THE MEDIA,” read a message written on one door.

-“WE WILL NOT BACK DOWN,” read another left in House Speaker Nancy Pelosi’s office.
+“WE WILL NOT BACK DOWN,” read another left in the office of House Speaker Nancy Pelosi (D-Calif.), who also refused to back down, later directing her colleagues to return and finish validating Biden’s victory.

-Just before 3 p.m., a group of Trump supporters began running out of the southeast entrance.
+Rep. Karen Bass, a Democrat from California, shared a photo on Twitter of a long-haired man in a Trump hat carrying a rostrum adorned with the gold-colored seal of the speaker.

 At 3:30 p.m., more law enforcement in riot gear arrived at the Capitol.